tomtharum/eleventy-kickstart-blog/src/content/posts/pc.md

   This PC is well capable of running graphics intensive games like Cyberpunk 2077 at Ultra settings smoothly or Forza Horizon 5 at Medium settings smoothly.
 This PC is gonna be ultra smooth at almost everything you throw at.
+ The processor in this rig is really good for the price and is gonna handle task like browsing...

   The Best Budget Gaming PC